On this page

 4. Track payment progress via the Flywire account.
 Flywire will also send email and text status updates.

-Fund transfer payments can take up to 10 business days to appear on the QUT’s a record and the acceptance cannot be finalised until the payment has been received at QUT.
+Fund transfer payments can take up to 10 business days to appear on the QUT record and the acceptance cannot be finalised until the payment has been received at QUT.

-Payments by credit cards will be processed within 24 hours and will update the application status in the portal and this automatically alerts QUT that payment is finalised.
+Payments by credit cards will be processed within 24 hours and will update the application status in the portal.
+This automatically alerts QUT that payment is finalised.

 Learn more about Flywire.
 You can access FAQs, payer guides and other resources via the Flywire website.